CloudDefenseAI/cdefense-charts/charts/clouddefense/README.md

 clouddefense-h4596   1/1     Running   0          3m12s   10.244.1.2   worker-node-1   <none>           <none>
 clouddefense-kb55h   1/1     Running   0          3m12s   10.244.2.3   worker-node-2   <none>           <none>
 ```
 The cluster in our example has three nodes, one *control-plane* node and two *worker* nodes.
-The default configuration in `values.yaml` of our helm chart deploys CloudDefense using a `daemonset`.
+The default configuration in `values.yaml` of our helm chart deploys CloudDefenseAI using a `daemonset`.
 That's the reason why we have one CloudDefense pod in each node.
 > **Tip**: List CloudDefense release using `helm list -n clouddefense`, a release is a name used to track a specific deployment

-### CloudDefense, Event Sources and Kubernetes
+### CloudDefenseAI, Event Sources and Kubernetes
-Starting from CloudDefense 0.31.0 the [new plugin system](https://clouddefense.org/docs/plugins/) is stable and production ready.
-The **plugin system** can be seen as the next step in the evolution of CloudDefense.
-Historically, CloudDefense monitored system events from the **kernel** trying to detect malicious behaviors on Linux systems.
+Starting from CloudDefenseAI 0.31.0 the [new plugin system](https://clouddefense.ai/docs/plugins/) is stable and production ready.
+The **plugin system** can be seen as the next step in the evolution of CloudDefenseAI.
+Historically, CloudDefenseAI monitored system events from the **kernel** trying to detect malicious behaviors on Linux systems.
 It also had the capability to process k8s Audit Logs to detect suspicious activities in Kubernetes clusters.
-Since CloudDefense 0.32.0 all the related code to the k8s Audit Logs in CloudDefense was removed and ported in a [plugin](https://github.com/clouddefensesecurity/plugins/tree/master/plugins/k8saudit).
-At the time being CloudDefense supports different event sources coming from **plugins** or **drivers** (system events).
+Since CloudDefenseAI 0.32.0 all the related code to the k8s Audit Logs in CloudDefenseAI was removed and ported in a [plugin](https://github.com/clouddefensesecurity/plugins/tree/master/plugins/k8saudit).
+At the time being CloudDefenseAI supports different event sources coming from **plugins** or **drivers** (system events).

-Note that **a CloudDefense instance can handle multiple event sources in parallel**. you can deploy CloudDefense leveraging **drivers** for syscalls events and at the same time loading **plugins**.
-A step by step guide on how to deploy CloudDefense with multiple sources can be found [here](https://clouddefense.org/docs/getting-started/third-party/learning/#clouddefense-with-multiple-sources).
+Note that **a CloudDefenseAI instance can handle multiple event sources in parallel**. you can deploy CloudDefenseAI leveraging **drivers** for syscalls events and at the same time loading **plugins**.
+A step by step guide on how to deploy CloudDefenseAI with multiple sources can be found [here](https://clouddefense.ai/docs/getting-started/third-party/learning/#clouddefense-with-multiple-sources).

 #### About Drivers

-CloudDefense needs a **driver** to analyze the system workload and pass security events to userspace.
+CloudDefenseAI needs a **driver** to analyze the system workload and pass security events to userspace.
 The supported drivers are:

 * [Kernel module](https://clouddefense.org/docs/event-sources/drivers/#kernel-module)
 * [eBPF probe](https://clouddefense.org/docs/event-sources/drivers/#ebpf-probe)